 2. YOU HAVE LONG CHAMPIONED LEOPOLD GODOWSKY.
 DID YOU KNOW OF HIM WHEN YOU WERE VERY YOUNG?

 Yes, my father had read about Godowsky in Harold Schoenberg’s The Great Pianists, and he eagerly wanted to get the scores of the Chopin-Godowsky Etudes.
 Unfortunately, they had been out of print for a long time, so he had to wait.
 Finally, around 1968, the pieces were reprinted, and he immediately ordered them.
 I still remember when the package arrived: we sat together and opened them with anticipation.
 I was only 7 or 8 at the time, and even though I couldn’t possibly play the original Chopin Etudes, I was still familiar with them by hearing and by score.
 I was amazed by what Godowsky had done with them: they looked like the Chopin absolutely exploding!
 My father actually tried to learn some of the more accessible ones; I didn’t come to them until many, many years later, of course, and it took me many years to learn the entire set.
 I would also find out about the piano works of Alkan, Sorabji and others – as further scores arrived.

 3. DID YOU GO FURTHER ON YOUR OWN?

 As soon as I was old enough to have a little pocket money, I wanted to explore further and I started buying bargain records, whatever I could find.
 At first, it was really avant-garde music, or at least what we considered avant-garde at the time: you know, Stockhausen, Boulez, and Cage.
 I was open to anything because it was all wonderful and strange to me.
 Later on, my mind turned a little more to the past, and for a long time - and still a bit today - I favoured the turn of the 20th century, where tonal harmony really started to break up.
 I thought that was possibly the most fascinating and radically innovative period in all of music history.
-Now I realize there there have been groundbreaking innovations at many other time.
+Now I realize there have been groundbreaking innovations at many other times.